illixion/vscode-vibrancy-continued/README.md

 *boolean, default is true*

+#### Force Frameless Window (`vscode_vibrancy.forceFramelessWindow`)

+Always set VSCode window to use `frame: false`, which can sometimes solve visual rendering issues on Windows/macOS.

 #### Disable Frameless Window (`vscode_vibrancy.disableFramelessWindow`)

 Disable frameless window, which is a mitigation that fixes a GPU-related render bug on Windows with VSCode 1.86 and newer.
 You may see distorted and blurry graphics if you disable this mitigation with an affected GPU.
 Running VSCode with a `--disable-gpu-compositing` argument, such as via a shortcut, will allow for this mitigation to be safely disabled.